Pitbull (rapper): 2008–2010: Pitbull Starring in Rebelution and Armando

 In 2010, Pitbull performed the rap section in the Haiti benefit song "Somos El Mundo", a Spanish version of "We Are the World", that included a huge group of Latin artists led by Emilio and Gloria Estefan.
 He was also a featured guest on Janet Jackson's "Heart, Beat, Love" in addition to "Armada Latina", the fourth single off the album Rise Up by Latin rap legends, Cypress Hill.
-The song was produced by Jim Jonsin and also features Marc Anthony.
+The song was produced by Jim Jonsin and also features American salsa singer Marc Anthony.
 Pitbull then collaborated with Alexandra Burke on the single "All Night Long".
 He was also featured on "DJ Got Us Fallin' in Love" by Usher.

 Pitbull released his full-length debut Spanish-language album titled Armando on November 2, 2010.
 He was also one of the most nominated artists of the 2011 Billboard Latin Music Awards.
 He garnered seven nominations for "Latin Rhythm Airplay, Song of the Year" for "Bon, Bon"; "Latin Rhythm Airplay, Artist of the Year, Solo Artist"; "Latin Rhythm Albums, Album of the Year" for Armando; "Latin Rhythm Albums, Artist of the Year, Solo Artist"; "Social 50, Latin Artist of the Year"; "Latin Digital Download of the Year" for "Bon, Bon" and "Hot Latin Song of the Year, Vocal Event" for the song "I Like It" alongside Enrique Iglesias.
 He also won Telehit's award for "Most Popular Artist".

 2011: Planet Pit

 In April 2011, Jennifer Lopez released Love?, which featured Pitbull on two singles.
 "Fresh Out the Oven" did not meet with critical or popular success, but the second cut, "On the Floor", was a certified hit.
 The single went on to make its Billboard Hot 100 debut at number nine, becoming the highest debuting Hot 100 single of Lopez's career.

 Pitbull released Planet Pit on June 17, 2011.
 Pitbull collaborated with T-Pain on its first single, which became a moderate hit; "Hey Baby (Drop It to the Floor)", which peaked at No. 7 on the Hot 100.

-On March 22, 2011, Pitbull released his second single, "Give Me Everything", which features American R&B singer Ne-Yo, American singer Nayer and Dutch DJ Afrojack, who also produced the song and co-wrote it with Matt Howard, Pitbull and Ne-Yo.; three months later, the song became Pitbull's first single to top the Billboard Hot 100.
+On March 22, 2011, Pitbull released his second single, "Give Me Everything", which features American singers Ne-Yo and Nayer as well as Dutch DJ Afrojack, who also produced the song and co-wrote it with Matt Howard, Pitbull himself and Ne-Yo.; three months later, the song became Pitbull's first single to top the Billboard Hot 100.
 It was ranked No. 5 on the 2011 Billboard Year-End Chart.

 In August 2011, Lindsay Lohan sued Pitbull, Ne-Yo and Afrojack in response to the song's lyrics referencing her name, "I've got it locked up like Lindsay Lohan."
 Lohan objected to the negative connotation of the line and claimed that she should have been compensated for the use of her name in the song.
 The case was dismissed by a federal judge, who ruled the tune's lyrics are protected by the First Amendment, which covers freedom of speech and creative expression.